-From extra glasses of wine, and heavy foods to irregular sleep patterns, the holidays can take their toll on physical health and leave many people starting 2023 feeling bloated, tired and looking for a quick fix.
+From extra glasses of wine, and heavy foods to irregular sleep patterns, the holidays can take their toll on physical health and leave many people starting the year feeling bloated, tired and looking for a quick fix.

 A word of caution here: if the quick fix you’re considering sounds too good to be true, it probably is.
 The established medical community calls remedies without scientific evidence "quackery.”
 Whether it’s weight loss supplements, colon cleansing, vitamin B shots or otherwise, quack remedies waste not only money but also time and energy as they stand in the way of healthy habits that create lasting change.

 Signs of quackery include claims of fast, easy, effortless, guaranteed or permanent weight loss.
 Declarations that have never been verified by the established medical community.
 Beware of high-pressure sales tactics, one-time-only deals or pyramid schemes and anecdotes unsupported by scientifically vigorous, peer-reviewed research.

 These five proven strategies will help you feel your best in the new year.

 Movement is crucial for physical and mental health.
 It increases endorphins that help improve your mood.
 It’s good for your heart health, helps support weight management, builds stronger bones and aids stability, balance and coordination.
 Exercise also boosts our immune systems – especially important in the winter.
 The American Heart Association recommends getting 30 minutes of exercise at least five days a week.
 It’s easier than you think!